jupyterhub/configurable-http-proxy/README.md

 a 503 error, CHP will look for a custom error page in this location `/usr/share/chp-errors/503.html`.

-If no custom error html file exists for the error code, CHP will use the `error.html`.
-If you specify an error path, **make sure** you also create an `error.html` file.
+If no custom error html file exists for the error code, CHP will use the default `error.html`.
+If you specify an error path, **make sure** you also create a default `error.html` file.

 ### Setting a target for custom error handling

-You can specify a target to use when errors occur by using `--error-target {URL}` when starting the CHP.
+You can specify a target URL to use when errors occur by setting `--error-target {URL}` when starting the CHP.

-If, for example, CHP starts with `--error-target http://localhost:1234`, then when the proxy encounters an error, it will make a GET request to the `error-target` server, with URL `http://localhost:1234` and status code `/{CODE}`, and failing request's URL escaped in a URL parameter, e.g.:
+If, for example, CHP starts with `--error-target http://localhost:1234`, and the proxy encounters an error, the proxy will make a GET request to the `error-target` server.
+The GET request will be sent to the `error-target` server URL, `http://localhost:1234`, appending the status code `/{CODE}`, and passing the failing request's URL escaped in a URL parameter:

     GET /404?url=%2Fescaped%2Fpath

 ## Host-based routing